 Total disability benefits are payable for as long as you are unable to work.
 There are no specific time limits imposed by law to collect these benefits.
 However, after you have collected total disability benefits for two years (104 weeks), you may be asked to undergo an Impairment Rating Evaluation (IRE) by the workers’ compensation insurance carrier.

-If, as a result of the examination, you are found to have less than a 50% whole body impairment, the amount of time you can collect total disability benefits is limited to a maximum of 500 weeks, and you will be considered “partially disabled.”
+If, as a result of the examination, you are found to be less than a 35% disabled, the amount of time you can collect benefits is capped at 500 weeks, and you will be considered “partially disabled.”
 Your benefit rate, the amount that you collect per week, however, will remain the same.
 The workers’ compensation insurance carrier can still attempt to reduce your partial disability benefit further through vocational rehabilitation during the 500 weeks of partial disability.

 Partial disability benefits